 A 28 year old man's spine was severely damaged during surgery that would have been unnecessary if his lymphoma had been diagnosed.
 He was awarded:

 A cancer diagnosis is always very troubling but in many cases treatment for lymphoma is very successful, allowing patients to live for many years after their diagnosis, especially if they are diagnosed during the early stages of the disease.
-But failure to diagnose cancer cannot only make a difficult time more stressful it can reduce the effectiveness of treatment and, unfortunately, this is what a very few patients experience.
+But failure to diagnose cancer can not only make a difficult time more stressful, it can also reduce the effectiveness of treatment.
+Fortunately, this is something what a very few patients experience.

 If you’ve experienced misdiagnosis or delayed diagnosis, you may be able to claim late diagnosis lymphoma compensation to reflect the suffering it has caused you.
 If your GP missed the signs and symptoms of lymphoma when you went with your concerns, or if your test results were not read accurately, leading to a misdiagnosis, we could help you.